A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

-Let now $(X,\bfz,\Gamma,\bfomega)$ be a pointed stable curve with an enhanced level graph~$\Gamma$ and let $\bfomega = (\omega_{(i)})_{i \in L^\bullet(\Gamma)}$ be a \emph{twisted differential of type~$\mu$} compatible with~$\Gamma$, possibly except for the global residue condition.
-Following \cite{BCGGM1}, this means a collection of meromorphic differentials~$\omega_v$ for each vertex~$v$, vanishing to order~$m_i$ at each of the marked points~$z_i$, vanishing to order~$\kappa(h)-1$ at the preimages of nodes associated to the half-edges~$h\in H'(\Gamma)$ and such that the residues at the two sides of a horizontal node add up to zero.
-Grouping objects level-wise, we denote $\omega_{(i)}$ the tuple of differentials~$\omega_v$ for all vertices~$v$ on level~$i$.
+Now let $(X,\bfz,\Gamma,\bfomega)$ be a pointed stable curve with an enhanced level graph~$\Gamma$, and let $\bfomega = (\omega_{(i)})_{i \in L^\bullet(\Gamma)}$ be a \emph{twisted differential of type~$\mu$} compatible with~$\Gamma$, possibly except for the global residue condition.
+Following \cite{BCGGM1}, this means a collection of meromorphic differentials~$\omega_v$ for each vertex~$v$, vanishing to order~$m_i$ at each of the marked points~$z_i$, vanishing to order~$\kappa(h)-1$ at the preimages of nodes associated to the half-edges~$h\in H'(\Gamma)$, and such that the residues at the two sides of a horizontal node add up to zero.
+Grouping objects level-wise, we denote by $\omega_{(i)}$ the tuple of differentials~$\omega_v$ for all vertices~$v$ on level~$i$.

-Given a twisted differential, we have the data to define local prong-matchings for each vertical edge.
+Given a twisted differential, we have defined above local prong-matchings for each vertical edge.
 Packaging such a choice for each vertical edge $e \in E^v(\Gamma)$, we call the collection $\bfsigma = (\sigma_e)_{e \in E^v(\Gamma)}$ a {\em global prong-matching}.

 There is an alternative viewpoint on prong-matchings, which can be generalized to germs of families $\calX \to B$, where a node~$q$ corresponding to an edge~$e$ in the dual graph of the special fiber persists over the base.
-In the normalization of the family there are two components $X^\pm$ (as the edge is vertical, necessarily $X^+\ne X^-$) that admit sections~$q^\pm$ that specify the two preimages of the node~$q$.
-We let \be \calN_e^\vee \,\coloneqq\, (q^+)^*\omega_{X^+}\otimes (q^-)^*\omega_{X^-}\,. \ee A \emph{local prong-matching} is then a section $\sigma_e$ of $\calN^\vee_e$ such that for any pair $(v^+,v^-)$ of an incoming and an outgoing horizontal prong the equation $\sigma_e(v^+\otimes v^-)^{\kappa_e} = 1$ holds.
+In the normalization of the family, there are two components $X^\pm$ (as the edge is vertical, necessarily $X^+\ne X^-$) that admit sections~$q^\pm$ that specify the two preimages of the node~$q$.
+We let \be \calN_e^\vee \,\coloneqq\, (q^+)^*\omega_{X^+}\otimes (q^-)^*\omega_{X^-}. \ee A \emph{local prong-matching} (see \cite[Definition~5.6]{LMS}) is then a section $\sigma_e$ of $\calN^\vee_e$ such that for any pair $(v^+,v^-)$ of an incoming and an outgoing horizontal prong, the equation $\sigma_e(v^+\otimes v^-)^{\kappa_e} = 1$ holds.
 To see the equivalence, given $\sigma_e$, we assign to $v^-$ the prong $v^+$ given by the condition $\sigma_e(v^+\otimes v^-) = 1$.
-A \emph{global prong-matching} is a collection of local prong-matchings for each persistent node (as defined formally in \ref{sec:germfam}) in the family.
+Conversely, given a bijection $s\colon P^{\rm in}_{q^-} \to P^{\rm out}_{q^+}$ of incoming and outgoing prongs, we define $\sigma_e\in \calN_e^\vee$ by setting $\sigma_e(p\otimes s(p))=1$ for any $p\in P^{\rm in}_{q^-}$.
+The fact that $s$ is order reversing implies that this $\sigma_e\in \calN_e^\vee$ is well defined, which justifies using the same notation $\sigma_e$ for both viewpoints on a prong-matching.
+A \emph{global prong-matching} is a collection of local prong-matchings for each persistent node (as will be defined formally in~\ref{sec:germfam}) in the family.